daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/global-artifacts/user_manual.md

 >
 > **Instructions** :
 >
-> - Access the SKills Assignment page within the application.
+> - Navigate to the Skills Assignment page within the application.
-> - Select the collaborator you want to assign the skill(s).
+> - Pick the collaborator you wish to assign skill(s) to.
-> - Choose the relevant skill(s) from the list.
+> - Select the appropriate skill(s) from the available list.
-> - Confirm the selection to save the assignment.
+> - Confirm your selection to save the assignment.

 **5. Generate a team proposal automatically | Human Resources Manager**